apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 ### Testing the Nightly Pipeline

-In order to test the full nightly pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.nightly](../Jenkinsfile.nightly), create jobs in Jenkins and setup some credentials.
+In order to test the full Nightly Pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.nightly](../Jenkinsfile.nightly), create jobs in Jenkins and setup some credentials.

 * Have a specific container registry and credentials registered with `push` rights on it.
 * For deploying runtimes artifacts, and to avoid any conflict with main repository on snapshot artifacts, you will need to provide a nexus repository to deploy the artifacts (see [nexus-operator](https://github.com/m88i/nexus-operator)).